mongodb/docs/source/includes/fact-prod-rs-deployment-considerations.rst

      replSet = rs0

-  The :setting:`dbpath` indicates where you want :program:`mongod` to store data files.
-The :setting:`dbpath` must exist before you start :program:`mongod`.
+  The :setting:`~storage.dbPath` indicates where you want :program:`mongod` to store data files.
+The :setting:`~storage.dbPath` must exist before you start :program:`mongod`.
 If it does not exist, create the directory and ensure :program:`mongod` has permission to read and write data to this path.